 The Making of

-10863 Bushranger presented by Act Belong Commit is a physical and virtual exhibition of the North Midlands Project about the life and stories of Western Australian bushranger Frank Thomas.
+10863 Bushranger presented by Act Belong Commit is a physical and virtual exhibition of North Midlands Project about the life and stories of Western Australian bushranger Frank Thomas.
 The online version of the exhibition can be viewed here.

 The essence of the exhibition was created by visual artist Di Taylor with enriching contributions from local artist Delys Fraser, singer-songwriter Ashlea Reale, emerging writer Lauren Selfe, program curator Shiona Herbert and historian-curator Andrew Bowman-Bright.